Ann Rutledge (train): Amtrak

 Amtrak revived the name Ann Rutledge on February 15, 1976, for an Amfleet-equipped train on the St. Louis-Chicago route, replacing a Turboliner frequency.
 The revival proved short-lived: on October 31 Amtrak extended the Laredo-St. Louis Inter-American through to Chicago, replacing the Ann Rutledge.
 In a reversal of the situation with the Alton in the 1930s, Amtrak used the Ann Rutledge's Amfleet coaches to re-equip a revived Abraham Lincoln.
-Amtrak revived the Ann Rutledge again on October 30, 1977, replacing the Abraham Lincoln.From its revival in 1977 until October 30, 2006, the Ann Rutledge operated as trains 303/304 along a 567 miles route between Chicago and Kansas City via St. Louis, serving as part of both the Illinois Service and Missouri Service.
+Amtrak revived the Ann Rutledge again on October 30, 1977, replacing the Abraham Lincoln.

+From its revival in 1977 until October 30, 2006, the Ann Rutledge operated as trains 303/304 along a 567 miles route between Chicago and Kansas City via St. Louis, serving as part of both the Illinois Service and Missouri Service.
 On October 30, 2006, the Chicago-St. Louis State House was replaced with the Lincoln Service, and the Ann Rutledge was cut back to a St. Louis-Kansas City service.
 It operated as trains 313/314, connecting to Lincoln Service trains 303/304 at St. Louis.
 In 2009, Amtrak consolidated the Ann Rutledge, Kansas City Mule, and the St. Louis Mule under the new name Missouri River Runner.

-In May of 2022, Amtrak quietly returned the Chicago-Kansas City via St Louis route under the name Lincoln Service Missouri River Runner, a combination of the names of the two services.
+In May 2022, Amtrak quietly returned the Chicago-Kansas City via St Louis route under the name Lincoln Service Missouri River Runner, a combination of the names of the two services.